 3. Imperial Citadel of Thang Long

 This UNESCO World Heritage Site was the political centre of the country for thirteen centuries.
-It is home to a number of recently excavated artefacts like coins, ceramic, pottery etc. that are of cultural and historical importance to the Vietnamese.
+It is home to a number of recently excavated artefacts, like coins, ceramics, pottery, etc., that are of cultural and historical importance to the Vietnamese.
 The place also has war rooms and bunkers that were used during the Vietnam War.

 Entrance Fee: VND 30,000 for locals and tourists